 Consumerism In America and Why Are You Wearing Gang Colors?

 Consumerism in America can be a real problem.
-This is designed to make us feel inadequate and insecure and have us believe we need this useless cool stuff to fill the gaps in our lives.
+This is designed to make us feel inadequate and insecure and believe we need this useless cool stuff to fill the gaps in our lives.

 The natural desires that all humans have to acquire things are directed in more natural ways and not hijacked by well-crafted and highly researched advertising campaigns.